The Racketeer (novel): Plot

 Malcolm Bannister is an African American attorney in a small-town Virginia law firm.
-A real estate transaction which he undertook in good faith turns out to have involved the purchase of a secluded hunting lodge where a crooked Capitol Hill lobbyist invited corrupt Congressmen for debaucherous orgies with underage girls.
-After being caught up in a large FBI sweep, Bannister is tried and convicted of racketeering despite his protestations of innocence.
-The story begins with Bannister halfway through his ten-year prison term; he has since been disbarred, divorced by his wife, lost contact with his son and is nursing a bitter grudge against the federal government and the FBI.
+A real estate transaction which he undertook in good faith turns out to have involved the purchase of a secluded hunting lodge where a Washington lobbyist invited corrupt congressmen for debaucherous orgies with underage girls.
+After being caught up in a large FBI sweep, Bannister is convicted of racketeering despite his protestations of innocence.
+The story begins with Bannister halfway through his ten-year prison term; he has since been disbarred, divorced by his wife, lost contact with his son and is nursing a bitter grudge against the FBI.

-After hearing of the brutal murders of federal judge Raymond Fawcett and his mistress, Bannister makes a deal with the FBI to give them the name of the killer, in exchange for his release and being put into the Witness Protection Program, supposedly to protect him from the killer's associates.
+After hearing of the brutal murders of federal judge Raymond Fawcett and his mistress, Bannister makes a deal with the FBI to give them the name of the killer, in exchange for his release and being put into the Witness Protection Program, supposedly to protect himself from the killer's associates.
 He informs them that Quinn Rucker, a drug dealer he met in prison, had vowed to escape and murder Fawcett as revenge for a failed bribery attempt in which the judge took $500,000 but didn't follow through on his end of the deal.
 Acting on information from Bannister, the FBI arrest Quinn and, despite having no evidence against him, manipulate him into confessing to the murder using legal interrogation tactics.
 Following the indictment, Quinn claims to have been unlawfully coerced into the confession.

 Bannister is released and given a new face and identity: Max Reed Baldwin.
 After the FBI discovers that Rucker's gang knows Bannister's whereabouts and is seeking revenge, he leaves the program and goes off the radar.
-He sets up a fake film company and meets another man he had met in prison, Nathan Cooley, who doesn't recognize him.
+He sets up a fake film company and meets another man he met in prison, Nathan Cooley, who doesn't recognize him.
 Bannister convinces Cooley to take part in the filming of a documentary about corruption in the FBI and the DEA.
 He rents a private plane, ostensibly to fly the two to Florida, but drugs Cooley during the flight and has the plane fly to Jamaica, framing him for drug smuggling and gun running in the process.
 As the only white inmate in a jail where all other prisoners and the guards are black, Cooley finds himself the subject of vicious bullying.